-Newly discovered photos of Nazi death camp probably show guard Demjanjuk
+Newly discovered photos of Nazi death camp may show guard Demjanjuk: historians

 The collection has been handed over to the archives of the United States Holocaust Memorial Museum in Washington.

-Reporting by Madeline Chambers; Editing by Alexandra Hudson
+Reporting by Madeline Chambers; Editing by Alexandra Hudson/Mark Heinrich